 Learning Support is an inclusive service available to all students who require support in any academic aspect of their school life.
-Ecolint passionately believes that each student is an individual and looks to provide learning pathways based on need, learning style and cognitive profile.
+Ecolint passionately believes that each student is an individual and looks to provide learning pathways based on need and cognitive profile.
 As both a data-rich and data-wise organisation we look at the latest educational testing which is carried out on each student to ensure all needs are addressed.
 Our individual pathways include specialist curriculums for Gifted and Talented students.

 Learning Support is provided by a specialist teacher or assistant within the classroom setting as well as in small groups.
 Difficulties in literacy and numeracy can be addressed through short or long-term intervention.